mlzxy/qsparse-examples/fasterrcnn/README.md

 ![](https://latex.codecogs.com/svg.latex?P_%7B0.5%7D%28w%2C%20f%29%20%5Crightarrow%20Q_%7B8%7D%28w%2C%20f%29) denotes the "prune-then-quantize" schedule on both activations and weights.
 The same rule applies to others.

 The `late` tag in train mode is used to choose set of parameters that controls when to apply quantization.
+It actually does not make a large difference in this implementation, but we keep it here for aligning with our existing experiments.